octaviogarcia/LaravelBackgroundJob/README.md

     Method -> Method to use in the background job.
     Parameters -> Parameters sent to Class::method, must be valid JSON.
     Tries -> Maximum tries for failing jobs.
 Defaults to 1.
-        If you leave it empty, it defaults to infinite tries.
     Delay -> Delay in seconds until the job starts running.
     Priority -> When jobs are waiting on Queue, those with higher priority will start running first.